 Cycling is permitted on the trail network that runs throughout Beach Areas 1 through 5.
-Cycling is also permitted along the Waterfront Trail which traverses through both town and park lands.
+Cycling is also permitted along Shore Lane Trail which traverses through both town and park lands.

-In 2005, after a 30 year absence from this area, the endangered Piping Plover returned to nest at Wasaga Beach Provincial Park.
+In 2008, after a 30 year absence from this area, the endangered Piping Plover returned to nest at Wasaga Beach Provincial Park.
 Park staff closely monitor these birds throughout the spring and summer, and nest enclosures are erected around successful breeding sites.
-Hundreds of volunteers, known as the Piping Plover Guardians, also help to monitor these enclosures on a daily basis, as well as provide outreach to beachgoers.
-For more information on volunteer opportunities with the Piping Plover Guardian Program, please contact the Park Office.
+Volunteers with the Piping Plover Recovery Program also help to monitor these enclosures on a daily basis, as well as provide outreach to beachgoers.
+For more information on volunteer opportunities with the Piping Plover Recovery Program, please contact the Park Office.

 Nottawasaga Bay is suitable for many types of watercraft, especially large motorboats, sailboats and windsurfers.
 Boats can be rented from one of several marinas in the Town of Wasaga Beach.
 Beach Area 1 offers a boat launch with ample parking for vehicles and boat trailers.